 3.2.
-Models integrating the interactive communication and narratives changed from sender to receptor, authorreader or professor-student, and vice versa.
+Models integrating the interactive communication and narratives

+The next, Figure 7, summarizes in detail the communicative elements that intervene during the interaction with the interface, where the functional roles are changed from sender to receptor, author-reader or professor-student, and vice versa.
 These are the interactive dimensions we focused on and observed during the research in order to discover which interactive media expressions improved the immersion or the identification in educational interactive media products.
-The following Figures 6 and 7 take into account the research of Dr. Isidro Moreno (2003: 110-114) and Mateas (Wardrip-Fruin & Harrigan, 2004: 22) and they are integrated and updated by Dr. Mora and his research experiences from 2003 until 2010, mentioned in the previous epigraphs.
+The following Figures 7 and 8 take into account the research of Dr. Isidro Moreno (2003: 110-114) and Mateas (Wardrip-Fruin & Harrigan, 2004: 22) and they are integrated and updated by Dr. Mora and his research experiences from 2003 until 2010, mentioned in the previous epigraphs.